Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Conclusion

-We conclude the paper by pointing out a potential remedy to the privacy problems described earlier for the known sample attack.
-The data owner generates $\hat{R}$, a $\ell \times n$ matrix with each entry sampled independently from a distribution with mean zero and variance one and releases $Y = RX$ where $R$ $=$ $\ell^{-1/2}\hat{R}$ (this type of data perturbation for $\ell \leq n$ was discussed in \cite{Liu_06}).
+We conclude the paper by pointing to an interesting direction for future work, extending techniques in this paper to apply to random projection data perturbation: $Y$ $=$ $\ell^{-1/2}\hat{R}X$ where $\hat{R}$ is an $\ell \times n$ matrix with each entry generated independently and from a standard normal distribution (this type of data perturbation for $\ell \leq n$ was discussed in \citep{Liu_06}).
 It can be shown that matrix $R$ is orthogonal on expectation and the probability of orthogonality approaches one exponentially fast with $\ell$.
 By increasing $\ell$, the data owner can guarantee that distances are preserved with arbitrarily high probability.
-Moreover, it can be shown that the randomness introduced by $R$ kills the covariance in $Y$ used by the known sample attack.
-Specifically, given random vector $\mathcal{V}$, it can be shown that, $\Sigma_{R\mathcal{V}}$ (the covariance matrix of $R\mathcal{V}$) equals $I_n\gamma$ for some constant $\gamma$.
-Therefore, the separation between the eigenvalues is zero, so, as mentioned above, the known sample attack fails.

-With respect to the known input attack, the $RX$ perturbation is potentially vulnerable.
-We have begun investigating a maximum-likelihood attack technique (see \cite{LGK:2008} for a summary).
-Further investigation of $RX$ perturbation is left to future work.
+However, such an increase intuitively would seem to increase the vulnerability with respect to a known input attack.
+Some preliminary results along these lines can be found in \citep{LGK:2008}.